 A performing arts complex known as the Platform for Contemporary Arts with 1,700 seats is also planned, covering an area of 80,013m².
 Another 300m-tall, 291,485m² office tower, known as the LZ Park Tower, will also be built.

-The design is subsequently based on flexibility, views and vertical movement, and inspired by the occupants of the tower.
-Instead of designing a building as a single slab that will have difficulties to resist lateral loads, the design of the tower is broken down into a number of volumes to create a tripod-like solution.
+The design is subsequently based on flexibility, views and vertical movement and inspired by the occupants of the tower.
+Instead of designing a building as a single slab that will have difficulties resisting lateral loads, the design of the tower is broken down into a number of volumes to create a tripod-like solution.

 The Nexus tower accordingly consists of three rectilinear, rotated volumes of different heights that are interlocked together to give rise to a propeller-like form.